 In developing countries where elephants roam wild, like Sri Lanka, poverty and elephants can become intertwined.
 Small farmers can lose their entire livelihood overnight from an elephant raid, and an 8,000 pound animal walking through a farm can destroy everything in its path.

 Finding ways for farmers to make a living alongside Asian elephants is key to the survival and success of both elephants and people.
 Our Coexistence Project studies both sides to develop innovative ways that farmers can maintain a steady income while living peacefully alongside wild Asian elephants.

-From notebooks and weekend totes to performance shirts and cozy blankets, our Elephant Store has the perfect gift for everyone on your list.
+Consider unique gifts and treats that give back!
+Whether for yourself or that special someone, our Elephant Store has the perfect gift for everyone on your list from notebooks and weekend totes to performance shirts and cozy blankets.
 Best of all, your purchase will directly support our work to protect endangered Asian elephants and their habitats.